Dead City | The Walking Dead expands skywards

 A new war for raw materials

-In the big, massive set-piece scenes, such as the zombie-invaded Madison Square Garden sequence and the tunnel escape, Dead City, like The Walking Dead, is at its best.
+In the big, massive set-piece scenes, such as the zombie-invaded Madison Square Garden sequence and the tunnel escape, Dead City is at its best.
 It is here that we also find the most articulate stage solutions in an atmosphere even darker and more suffocating than the world of TWD, lit only by gas lamps.
+The whole show has a steampunk allure.

 However, the protagonists remain essentially alone: the new tribe characters prove too ephemeral to make a mark, and the only meaningful addition to the cast is Sheriff Perlie, with whom Negan weaves a fight/salvation dynamic similar to the one he has with Maggie.